What Does Flat Rate Mean?

 8. Customer Trust: Flat rates can build customer trust by providing transparency in pricing.
 Customers appreciate knowing the total cost upfront without any hidden charges.

-9. Budgeting and Planning: For businesses, flat rate pricing can help with revenue forecasting and financial planning as the revenue from each customer is known and consistent.
+9. Budgeting and Planning: Flat rate pricing can help businesses with revenue forecasting and financial planning, as the revenue from each customer is known and consistent.

 10. Competitive Advantage: Depending on the market and the product or service, offering a flat rate can differentiate a business from its competitors, potentially attracting more customers.